-If this chassis is equipped with an electronic stability system (ESC) and any part of the steering system (e.g., linkage, steering driveline, column, front end alignment, etc) is repaired, removed, or disassembled in any way, or if the steering angle sensor is replaced, the steering angle sensor must be recalibrated.
-Any repairs or adjustments to any part of the steering system must be performed by an authorized dealer.
-Failure to comply may result in personal injury, property damage, or death.
+If this chassis is equipped with electronic stability control (ESC) and the steering angle sensor is replaced or any part of the steering system (e.g., linkage, steering driveline, column, front end alignment, etc.) is repaired, removed, or disassembled, the steering angle sensor must be recalibrated.
+Failure to comply may result in death, personal injury, or property damage.